SovereignCloudStack/standards/Standards/scs-0112-v1-volume-type-standard.md

 1. In the configuration of a volume type.
 It then is visible as extra_spec in the properties of a volume type.
 2. Via the used backend.
 Ceph for example provides automatic replication, that does not need to be specified in the volume type.
 This is currently not visible for users.

-We recommend for now to state the replication in the description or name of a volume type, so users are aware of it.
+To fulfill this recommentation for now, the deployer needs to state the replication in the description of a volume type in the following way:
+The description needs to begin with `[replicated]`, after that any further description is allowed.

 **TODO:**
 We want to find a way to also use the internal extra_spec for replication, when the replication is automatically done by the backend.
 If this is not possible, we would like to introduce another property, which has to be set by the admin, when setting the volume type.
 Only after that we will have the possibility to automatically check for a volume type with replication.